clementbenard/clementbenard.github.io/_pages/about.md

 Teaching
 ========
-* Instructor in statistics and optimization for mechanical engineers, 3-day sessions multiple times a year since 2018 (modelization, uncertainty quantification, design of experiments, constrained optimization...)
+* Instructor in statistics and optimization for mechanical engineers - 3-day sessions multiple times a year since 2018 (modelization, uncertainty quantification, design of experiments, constrained optimization...)